 - ½ cup thinly sliced fresh basil

 - Bring a large pot of salted water to a boil over high heat.
-Cook pasta until al dente, 8 to 10 minutes.
-Drain, reserving 3/4 cup cooking water.
+Cook spaghetti until al dente, 8 to 10 minutes.
+Drain, reserving ¾ cup cooking water.

-- Return the noodles to the pot and stir in 1 tablespoon butter.
+- Return noodles to the pot and stir in 1 tablespoon butter.
 Set aside.

 - Heat 2 tablespoons butter and 2 tablespoons olive oil in a large, shallow pan over medium heat until melted and shimmering.
-Add the shallot and a pinch of salt and cook, stirring often, until shallot is softened, about 1 ½ minutes.
+Add shallot and a pinch salt and cook, stirring often, until shallot is softened, about 1½ minutes.

-- Stir in the garlic and the serrano and cook until fragrant, about 30 seconds more.
+- Stir garlic and the serrano pepper into shallot and cook until fragrant, about 30 seconds more.

-- Add the tomatoes and another pinch of salt to the pan and cook until the skins have slightly blistered and juices are released, 3 to 4 minutes.
+- Add tomatoes and another pinch salt to shallot mixture and cook until the tomato skins have slightly blistered and juices are released, 3 to 4 minutes.

-- Stir in the wine, scraping up any brown bits on the bottom with a wooden spoon, and continue cooking until the liquid has reduced by a third and become a cohesive, reddish-hued color, about 6 minutes.
+- Stir wine into tomato mixture, scraping up any brown bits on the bottom with a wooden spoon, and continue cooking until the liquid has reduced by a third and become a cohesive, reddish color, about 6 minutes.

-- Lower heat to low and stir the pasta and ½ cup of the reserved pasta water into the pan.
+- Lower heat to low and stir spaghetti and ½ cup reserved pasta water into the pan.
 Add more pasta water if it appears dry after tossing.

-- Transfer the pasta to a serving bowl and wipe out the pan with a paper towel.
+- Transfer spaghetti to a serving bowl and wipe out the pan with a paper towel.

 - Heat remaining 2 tablespoons olive oil in the pan over medium-high heat.
-Season the shrimp with salt and pepper.
-Cook the shrimp until opaque, about 2 minutes per side.
+Season shrimp with salt and black pepper.
+Cook shrimp until opaque, about 2 minutes per side.

 - Remove the pan from heat and stir in the lemon juice.

-- Serve the shrimp over the pasta and garnish with basil.
+- Serve shrimp over the pasta and garnish with fresh basil.